Benjamin Wedro, MD, FACEP, FAAEM

 Concussion describes a brain injury where, after an injury, there are functional changes that occur in how the brain works but no structural damage can be seen on standard imaging tests like CT scan.

 Mild traumatic brain injury, or concussion, can be defined as a short-lived loss of brain function due to head trauma that resolves spontaneously.
-With concussion, function may be interrupted but there is no structural damage to the brain.
+With concussion, function may be interrupted while there is no structural damage to the brain.

 The brain floats in cerebrospinal fluid and is encased in the skull.
 These protections allow it to withstand many of the minor injuries that occur in day-to-day life.
 However, if there is sufficient force to cause the brain to bounce against the rigid bones of the skull, then there is potential for injury.
 It is the acceleration and deceleration of the brain against the inside of the skull that can cause the brain to be irritated and interrupt its function.
 The acceleration can come from a direct blow to the head or face, or from other body trauma that causes the head to shake.
 While temporary loss of consciousness due to injury means that a concussion has taken place, most concussions occur without the patient being knocked out.
-Studies of football players find that the most of those affected were not aware that they had sustained a head injury.
+Studies of football players find that most of those affected were not aware that they had sustained a head injury.

 Viewers share their comments